modmore/docs/en/05_SimpleCart/v2.x/02_Manager/05_Administration/02_Delivery_Methods.md

 - Title: The human readable name for the delivery method.
 Stored as MODX Lexicon in the chosen language.
 - Description: The general description.
 Used on the frontend to inform customers about this method
 - Order Description: This description is shown in the confirmation email.
-- Price: The price that should be calculated for this methodLanguageSelect the language of the Title and Descriptions.
+- Price: The price that should be calculated for this method
+- Language: Select the language of the Title and Descriptions.
 Note: only SimpleCart languages available here

 ## Don't need a delivery method?